Featured Exhibits & Events

 The Sherman Museum’s History

 The Sherman Museum located in Sherman, Texas was founded in 1976.
-The museum has striven to meet future goals and responsibilities to the public.
-Off-site exhibits, children’s workshops, and travelling exhibits which are available to schools, clubs and organizations, allow the museum to reach a greater number of people in the community.
+The museum strives to meet future goals and responsibilities to educate the public.
+Off-site exhibits, children’s workshops, and travelling exhibits are available to schools, clubs and organizations, allowing the museum to reach a greater number of people.

-The museum is in historic Carnegie Library built in 1914.
+The museum is a historic Carnegie Library built in 1914.
 It is one of a handful of remaining Carnegie Library buildings in Texas.
-The Carnegie boasts of three oils on wood paintings, by Texas artist James Swann, that were hung in the building in 1934.
-They are the only examples of WPA art in Grayson County.
+The museum houses three oil-on-wood paintings by Texas artist James Swann, that were installed in 1934.
+They are possibly the only example of WPA art in Grayson County.

-In the late 1980’s, a second facility was acquired, an historic Church of Christ building situated next door to the Carnegie building and is used for storage of the 50,000-plus objects in the collection.
+In the late 1980s a second facility was acquired, the Church of Christ building situated next door to the Carnegie building, and is used for the storage of 50,000-plus artifacts in the collection.
 The most significant feature of the Church of Christ facility is the 48 original stained-glass windows.
-Both buildings became a recorded Texas Historical Landmark in 1986 and, in 1990, the Carnegie building was placed on the National Registry of Historic Places
+Both buildings became recorded Texas Historical Landmarks in 1986 and in 1990, the Carnegie building was placed on the National Registry of Historic Places.

 Events & Programs